 The Challenge

-“If you’ve had a whole deluge of information thrown at you on your first day at work and then you have to do it on your own the next, it can be quite difficult.
-With the GPAL videos you now actually have a colleague in your pocket that you can always fall back on.”
+“If you had a lot of information dumped on you on the first working day and then you have to do it on your own, it can still be quite difficult.
+With the GPAL videos, you now actually have a colleague in your pocket that you can always fall back on.”

 – Tom, Unit Coordinator